National Organizations & Websites

 American Chronic Pain Association (ACPA)

-ACPA aims to facilitate peer support and education for individuals with chronic pain and their families so that these individuals may live more fully in spite of their pain.
+ACPA is a non-profit organization that aims to facilitate peer support, education, hope, and motivation for individuals with chronic pain and their families so that these individuals may live more fully in spite of their pain.
+They strive to raise awareness among the healthcare community, policymakers, and the public about the issues of living with pain both physical and emotional.

 Contact: